 You Need the Right Coverage

 Comprehensive car insurance usually offers the best solution for a stolen vehicle or damage to the car regardless of who is at fault.
 With comprehensive coverage, companies often cover the loss of the car even if you left your doors unlocked.
 However, some motorists choose to stick with liability coverage, which handles damage to others or property, or collision insurance for accident protection in order to save on premiums.
 Theft is excluded from your coverage if you only select liability insurance.
-Look at your policy for details on whether the policyholder is liable for increases of the risk for theft in certain situations.
+Look at your policy for details on whether the policyholder is liable for increases of risk for theft in certain situations.

 Belongings in Your Car